JamesRLamar/teachings/sermons/archive/Light is a symbol of hope and the presence of God.md

+---
+title: "Light is a symbol of hope and the presence of God"
+date:
+series:
+tags: ['light', 'symbol', 'hope', 'presence', 'god']
+scripture: []
+status: incomplete
+---

 Light is a symbol of hope and the presence of God.

 Darkness is a symbol of despair, fear, and the absence of good.